stem-club-of-america/SCOA/labs/maze_solver/README.md

 ![SCOA](https://github.com/stem-club-of-america/SCOA/blob/master/images/SCOA_Logo_Small.png)

 # Maze Solver
-In this lab, we will programatically figure out how to solve an ascii maze.
-We will not apply any optimizations such as using a shortes path first algorithm but will instead performa a quasi depth first search.
+In this lab, we will programmatically figure out how to solve an ASCII maze.
+We will not apply any optimizations such as using a shortest path first algorithm but will instead perform a quasi depth first search.

 ![MazeSolver](./images/maze_solver.gif).